Resources and Policies

 A fully equipped recreational facility is located near the Observatory.
 Call (202) 687-2400 for information on fees and services.

 As a student at Georgetown University, Semester in Washington students follow the Georgetown University guidelines set forth in the Academic Bulletin for all undergraduate students at Georgetown University.
-All students enrolled in the Georgetown University Semester in Washington Program are also subject to the financial guidelines set forth by the Georgetown University, which can be found here.
+All students enrolled in the Georgetown University Semester in Washington Program are also subject to the financial guidelines set forth by Georgetown University.

 Semester in Washington students pay Georgetown University's full-time undergraduate tuition for non-degree exchange students (per semester).
 For tuition rates, please visit our admissions section.